4 Essential Tips For Nespresso Machine Owners - NZ

 When you first get your brand new Nespresso machine, it is glorious.
 But, like most things, it needs a little bit of TLC to keep working as it should.
 Here's four expert some tips that might help :

 - Nespresso suggests that you descale your machine every 300 brews.
 This removes any calcium deposits building up inside the machine and so is quite vital to ongoing performance.
-Nespresso's descaling solution is expensive but if you spend $50 on Caffesso and use the promo code "DESCALE", then you can get a free descale on us.
+Nespresso's descaling solution is expensive but if you spend $50 on Caffesso and use the promo code "DESCALE" before the end of this month, then you can get a free descale on us.
 Nespresso have some great machine specific videos to show you how to descale your machine.

 - If you are getting a different volume of coffee than you used to, you might have accidentally re-programmed the pour volume.
 This happens if you push the button to start and then push it again to stop before it has completed its pre-programmed pour.
 A factory reset is really easy to do and will take you back to the original pour volumes (40ml, 100ml and for some machines, 25ml).
 Again, Nespresso has some machine specific videos to help.